 Reliable Wi-Fi with expansion options

-Nest Wifi router brings mesh capability and quick AC2200 speeds with frequent software updates and compatibility with Google Assistant.
+Nest Wifi router has great mesh options with quick AC2200 speeds with frequent software updates and a port for a wired connection.